space-cadet/finite-velocity-diffusion/memory-bank/techContext.md

    python run_simulation.py
    ```

+4. **Parameter Management**:
+   - Parameters are saved automatically when changed through the UI
+   - Default parameters are defined in utils.py
+   - Parameter persistence is managed through streamlit_ui/state_management.py
+   - saved_params.json stores the latest user settings

-This technical foundation provides a flexible and maintainable system for numerical simulation of the finite velocity diffusion equation.
+This technical foundation provides a flexible and maintainable system for numerical simulation of the finite velocity diffusion equation, with special emphasis on educational value and interactive exploration.